Scott-Ian/health-manager/README.md

 <h3 align='center'>An Epicodus Capstone project</h3>

 # **Project Proposal / Overview**
- _This application is intended to assist users in taking charge of and managing their health, by providing a centralized cloud-based solution for keeping track of, taking notes on, and mapping out, medications, medical appointments, and measuring day to day quality of life.
+ _This is a learning project and my first foray into building mobile applications with React-Native.
+This application is intended to assist users in taking charge of and managing their health, by providing a centralized cloud-based solution for keeping track of, taking notes on, and mapping out, medications, medical appointments, and measuring day to day quality of life.
 The intended user of this application is someone dealing with chronic illness, or their caretaker.
 In order to make this accessible during medical appointments, application will be a mobile application and store data in the Firestore cloud database._

    ### Sign In Page
   <img align='center' src="./ReadmeImg/SignIn.jpg" width='200' height='400'>